Melissa Conrad Stöppler, MD

 - Find a local Dermatologist in your town

-- Bed bugs are small, oval non-flying insects that feed by sucking blood from humans or animals.
+- Bedbugs are small, oval insects that feed by sucking blood from humans or animals.
+Bedbugs do not fly.

-- Bed bugs are most active at night and bite any exposed areas of skin while an individual is sleeping.
-The face, neck, hands, and arms are common sites for bedbug bites.
+- Bedbugs are most active at night.
+They may bite any exposed areas of skin while an individual is sleeping.
+Common locations for bedbug bites are the face, neck, hands, and arms.

-- A bed bug bite is painless and is not noticed.
-Small, flat, or raised bumps on the skin are the most common sign; redness, swelling, and itching commonly occur.
+- A bedbug bite is painless and is generally not noticed.
+The bites may be mistaken for a rash of another cause.
+Small, flat, or raised bumps on the skin are the most common sign.
+Symptoms include redness, swelling, and itching.

 Viewers share their comments